apsz3/imogen/README.md

 ## Images

-`my_image (128, 128) #f0ead6 "My Image"` will generate a 64-by-32 image with an "eggshell" background color and the text "My Image", and save it to the filesystem as `my_image.png`:
+`my_image (128, 128) #f0ead6 "My Image"` will generate a 64-by-32 image with an "eggshell" background color and the text "My Image", and save it to the filesystem as `my_image.png` if ran without the `-p` flag:

 ![](examples/my_image.png)